Beyond the InfiniteBeyond the Infinite, Fall 2008

 Reflecting on 20 years

 Looking back and looking ahead are part of the territory when celebrating a milestone.
-To that end, we asked alums, who had participated through the Public Service Center (PSC), what kind of an impact their public service work had on them and what they hope the PSC can accomplish in the future.
+To that end, we asked alums, who had participated through the Priscilla King Gray Public Service Center (PKG Center), what kind of an impact their public service work had on them and what they hope the PKG Center can accomplish in the future.

 Sherry Xia (‘07 Course 14) worked as a mentor in the KEYs program, which brings teenage girls together with MIT female students to participate in workshops designed to excite girls about science and inspire them to think about their lives in new ways.
 “I felt that my work was highly gratifying.
 I’m still in touch with some of the girls I helped mentor in KEYs.
 I feel like I made a positive contribution to the way the KEYs girls view science and higher education,” says Sherry.
 She is currently applying for law school with a public interest specialty.
 “I hope to settle into a career that will empower me to continue to support marginalized communities,” says Sherry.

-Sally Susnowitz, Director of the PSC for the past eight years, who co-founded the IDEAS Competition with Amy Smith, and helped to develop the first living-learning residential community at MIT, iHouse, looks toward the future with the kind of ambition that has made the PSC what it is today.
+Sally Susnowitz, Director of the PKG Center for the past eight years, who co-founded the IDEAS Competition with Amy Smith, and helped to develop the first living-learning residential community at MIT, iHouse, looks toward the future with the kind of ambition that has made the PKG Center what it is today.
 “MIT students and alumni are an incredible resource.
 If we encourage their participation in public service, support their ambitions to create a better future, promote collaborative approaches, and help them learn from their experiences, they will positively change the world.”

 Bringing leadership home to ChittagongShammi Quddus brings a leadership-oriented community service program to her home town